camilotejeiro/kicad_cat_library/kicad_cat_library_conventions.md

 **Keep them in Imperial units:** This is what is used in standards(IEC-60617), plus KiCad Eeschema only has support for imperial units.

-* Recommended drawing grid: **50 mils** (default for Eeschema)
-    Preserving all other pin placement and symbol guidelines.

 * (1) Pin placement (re-written for clarity)
     + (i)  Pin placement
         - At 100mils or integer multiples of 100mil (IEC-60617)